Casper Wells: Philadelphia Phillies

-On August 8, 2013, the Philadelphia Phillies claimed Wells off of waivers from the Chicago White Sox for a player to be named later.
+On August 8, 2013, Wells was claimed off waivers by the Philadelphia Phillies.
 On August 24, after starting the night in right field, Wells pitched in the 18th inning of a game against the Arizona Diamondbacks, making him a position player to have pitched in both leagues in the same year.
-He became the losing pitcher, and was tabbed with a 27.08 ERA after giving up 5 runs to the Diamondbacks.
+He was the losing pitcher, tabbed with a 27.08 ERA after giving up 5 runs to the Diamondbacks.
 Wells was also 0-for-7 batting that night.
 Wells appeared as a pinch runner the following day, but on August 27, he was placed on the disabled list with dry eye syndrome as a result of lasik surgery on his eyes.
 Wells returned to action for one at-bat as a pinch hitter in late September, in what was to be his final major league appearance.

-Wells was outrighted off the roster on October 16.
+Wells was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs on October 16.
+He elected free agency the following day.

 Chicago Cubs

-Wells signed a minor league deal with the Chicago Cubs on November 20, 2013.
-On May 19, 2014, Wells joined the team's AAA-level Iowa Cubs farm team from extended spring training.
-On June 25, 2014, Iowa released Wells.
+On November 20, 2013, Wells signed a minor league contract with the Chicago Cubs.
+On May 19, 2014, Wells joined the Chicago's Triple-A affiliate, the Iowa Cubs, following extended spring training.
+In 26 games for Iowa, he batted .197/.290/.230 with no home runs or RBI, and eight walks.
+Wells was released by the Cubs organization on June 25.

 Bridgeport Bluefish

-Wells signed with the Bridgeport Bluefish of the Atlantic League to finish out the 2014 season.
+On July 18, 2014, Wells signed with the Bridgeport Bluefish of the Atlantic League.
+In 49 games for Bridgeport, he slashed .267/.338/.358 with two home runs, 19 RBI, and three stolen bases.

-Return to Detroit
+Detroit Tigers (second stint)

 On February 21, 2015, the Detroit Tigers signed Wells to a minor league contract.
-Wells was released on May 1, 2015.
+In 15 games for the Double-A Erie SeaWolves, he hit .209/.292/.326 with one home run and six RBI.
+Wells was released by the Tigers organization on May 1.